- Indefinite Leave to Remain requirements

 When Can I Apply for Indefinite Leave to Remain?

-Exceptions to the five-year residency rule includes those who have lived/are living in the UK under the following immigration permissions:
+There are exceptions to the five-year ILR residency rule including those who have lived/are living in the UK under the immigration permissions listed below.

-- Tier 1 Entrepreneur Visa.
-Eligible after 3 years, depending on business activities
+- Entrepreneur Visa – Eligible after 3 years, depending on business activities

-- Tier 1 Investor Visa.
-Eligible after 2 or 3 years, depending on level of investments
+- Investor Visa – Eligible after 2 or 3 years, depending on level of investments

-- Tier 1 (Exceptional Talent) Visa.
-Eligible after 3 years if last endorsement was given under the “exceptional talent” or “exceptional promise” criteria for the Royal Society, Royal Academy of Engineering or British Academy
+- Exceptional Talent Visa – Eligible after 3 years if last endorsement was given under the “exceptional talent” or “exceptional promise” criteria for the Royal Society, Royal Academy of Engineering or British Academy

 Also, a Commonwealth citizen who has served in the British Armed Forces will usually be eligible for ILR status after four years of residence in the UK.